 5. Propose solutions

-6. Establish an action plan
+6. Establish and implement an action plan

 7. Check results

 It’s important to follow up with your team to make sure action items have been accomplished and monitor improvements to gauge impacts on your business.
 Also be ready to adjust your action plan if needed and evaluate any gaps between anticipated and actual results.